-Pursuant to Article 8 ("Rights attached to each share") of the bylaws, for two years after the Company's reverse stock split, as decided by the Company's Combined Shareholders' Meeting on May 16, 2006 in its seventeenth resolution, each Existing Share will entitle the holder to one vote and each New Share to ten
+Pursuant to Article 8 ("Rights attached to each share") of the bylaws, for two years after the Company's reverse stock split, as decided by the Company's Combined Shareholders' Meeting on May 16, 2006 in its seventeenth resolution, each Existing Share will entitle the holder to one vote and each New Share to ten votes, so that the number of votes attached to the shares will be proportional to the percentage of share capital they represent.
+The bylaws make no provision for shares giving dual voting rights.
+In addition, there is no limitation on voting rights in the bylaws.
 Therefore, there is no difference among the voting rights of SCOR's various shareholders.

-Direct or indirect control by a shareholder
+18.3 Direct or indirect control by a shareholder

-Agreement which could result in a subsequent change in control transactions
+18.4 Agreement which could result in a subsequent change in control

-19. Related party
+19. Related party transactions

-Related party transactions entered into in 2007 as defined by articles L. 225 - 38 et seq. of the French Commercial Code
+19.1 Related party transactions entered into in 2007 as defined by articles L. 225 - 38 et seq. of the French Commercial Code